aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 });
 ```

 Here, the `billingMode`, `writeCapacity` and `readCapacity` are different props.
-The reasoning of using enum like
+The reasons for using enum like
-classes are,
+classes over this implementation are,

-* It conveys better intent to the users.
-For instance, it only makes sense to add capacity value if the billing mode is
+* It conveys intent to the users in a better way.
+For instance, it only makes sense to add capacity values if the
-provisioned.
+billing mode is provisioned.
 If not using the enum like classes, then we can have something like this,

   ```typescript
   {